EstrellaSC/STAMWWArun/index.markdown

 The STAMWWA is a multilingual, intermedial platform including audio and textual elements.

 The STAMWWA audio files are stored on a personal drive.
-Complete audios can listened to upon request by contacting: essamba@ucm.es
+Complete audios can be listened to upon request by contacting: essamba@ucm.es

 Results and Data of the STAMWWA: